ziyaur-12/Machine-Learning-Lab-RTU/Experiment-10-Locally-Weighted-Regression/README.md

 ## Aim

-To implement the Non-Parametric Locally Weighted Regression (LWR) algorithm for fitting data points and visualize the fitted regression curve using graphs.
+Implement the non-parametric Locally Weighted Regression algorithm in order to fit data points.
+Select appropriate data set for your experiment and draw graphs.
 ---

 ## Objective